 Nothing will cause customers to run to your competitors faster than slow-loading web pages.
 Users want sites that are speedy and responsive to their demands.
 Remember, modern-day shopping and e-commerce centers around customer convenience. if you have to wait ages for website content to load?

 Plus, while using might help, having a slow-loading website is one of the factors Google considers when collating the best results for their search engine.
+So, don't forget that is always tied to your conversion rate optimization results.

 Why is e-commerce website usability testing important?